CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Aalen's Additive model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: This model is still experimental.
+.. warning:: This implementation is still experimental.

 The estimator to fit unknown coefficients in Aalen's additive model is
 located in ``estimators`` under ``AalenAdditiveFitter``.
 For this